France Crypto Gift Tax 2026: Donations, Dons Manuels, and the Latent-Gain Purge

 5. Coordinate with a notaire — abatement strategy, valuation evidence, and the donee's future PFU position.

 Waltio and Koinly help establish gift-date valuations and the donee's reset cost basis for future disposals.
-They do not handle the donation declaration or the abatement strategy — that is a notaire matter.
-Use the tools for valuation evidence and the donee's forward basis.
+They do not handle the donation declaration or the abatement strategy, which are a notaire matter.
+Use a tool for valuation evidence and the donee's forward basis.

-Wag3s Folio establishes accurate gift-date valuations and tracks the donee's reset cost basis for future PFU/150 VH bis disposals — the figures a notaire needs for the donation and the donee needs going forward.
+Wag3s Folio establishes accurate gift-date valuations and tracks the donee's reset cost basis for future PFU/150 VH bis disposals: the figures a notaire needs for the donation and the donee needs going forward.
+Structuring the gift, declaring the don manuel, and timing the 15-year abatement cycle are a notaire's; Wag3s supplies the valuation and basis records that work sits on.
 See the Folio product page.

 Further reading